Burgstall-labs/ComfyUI-BS_FalAi-API-Video/README.md

 # ComfyUI-BS_FalAi-API-Video
 ## Experimental ComfyUI Custom Node for generating videos using various FAL AI API endpoints
 I spent a day with Gemini and Claude to produce this, and it is certainly not perfect.
+My python expertise is elementary level.
 Further testing is needed, but at least Kling and Wan endpoints have been tested and work fine.

 ## Installation:
 git clone https://github.com/Burgstall-labs/ComfyUI-BS_FalAi-API-Video